Critical Dynamics of Superfluids: Effective theory near the critical point

 for some well defined gauge transformation parameter $\lambda_K$ on our manifold.
 These conditions impose that a transformation along the flow of the Killing vector $K$ can induce a gauge transformation, at most.
 The equilibrium temperature, normal fluid velocity and chemical potential are then defined through,

-with $T_0$ being the inverse length of the Euclidean thermal circle.
+with $T$ being the position dependent inverse length of the Euclidean thermal circle and $T_0$ the time coordinate periodicity.
 It is straightforward to check that the quantities $T,u^\mu,\mu$ have zero Lie derivative with respect to $K$ and are therefore suitable variables to describe the system at equilibrium.
 In the same spirit, we impose the conditions,

 on the modulus and phase of our complex order parameter.
 It is reassuring to observe that the usual Josephson relation,

 is a matter of combining equations \eqref{eq:equil_vars} and \eqref{eq:order_par_Lie_cond}.
 As a final comment, we will later see that it will be useful to introduce the modified covariant derivative $\hat{D}_\mu=\nabla_\mu+i q_e A_\mu +iq_e \mu\, u_\mu $, bringing the conditions \eqref{eq:order_par_Lie_cond} to the simple form,